 Another studio was feeling the pressure of keeping up with all the fitness studios around them.
 They began offering unlimited class packages.
 Within a short time, they saw their studio transform into one they didn’t recognize.
 It was a busy studio, but the unlimited classes drew a particular crowd, the discounts turned away their ideal clients, and they weren’t making any more money than before.
 They re-committed to their goals and strengths made a few changes to their offerings and prices and while they are not the hot spot for group classes they are the magical spot for private training and special treatment.

 My hope for you Pilates instructors is that you are as busy as you want to be, teaching the clients you want to teach.
 Is this something you want for yourself?

 Take a moment to answer these questions about you and your Pilates business:

-2) When are your Pilates sessions?
-It doesn’t matter to me if you are taking from a teacher at a different studio, trading with one at yours or turning on PilatesAnytime you have to sharpie in your Pilates sessions before clients get into your schedule.
+- When are your Pilates sessions?
+It doesn’t matter to me if you are taking from a teacher at a different studio, trading with one at yours, or turning on PilatesAnytime you have to sharpie in your Pilates sessions before clients get into your schedule.

-4) What do you have to offer?
+- What do you have to offer?
 Do you offer great classes or great private options?
 Just because people in your area are calling for classes or deals doesn’t mean you have to offer them!
 Be clear are what you have to offer.
 Practice saying what people can expect when they come to you and your studio.
 Be confident in what it is you have to offer.
 Double down on that, and a year from now you’ll be looking at a business that is uniquely yours.
-Say ‘yes’ to clients and offering that are not in your wheel house will have you feeling drained, overworked and uninspired.
+Say ‘yes’ to clients and offers that are not in your wheelhouse will have you feeling drained, overworked, and uninspired.

 For more information on goal setting, you can take my online course here.
 Also, there are some great tips on “Rethinking Resolutions” in the January issue of Pilates Style Magazine.
 It’s great for helping you help your clients with their goals which will help you practice rocking your own!